 All UMBC students will develop as effective, ethical leaders in their personal and professional lives.
 As a result of their leadership education and development, UMBC students will have a positive impact on the world, both locally and globally.

-Every UMBC student will be aware of paths to deep learning that will help them succeed as effective ethical leaders.
+Every UMBC student will be aware of their capacity to lead, and the paths to deep learning that will help them succeed as effective ethical leaders.

 Student Leadership Learning Goals